jaroslaw91/ScrumLab-Zaplanuj-Jedzonko/README.md

-# Zaplanuj-Jedzonko
+# ScrumLab-Zaplanuj-Jedzonko
-Front-end ScrumLab project "Zaplanuj Jedzonko" from Coders Lab.
+"Zaplanuj Jedzonko"is a front-end Scrum lab project from Coders Lab.

 ## Technologies
 * HTML